-In 2017, the Group performed its initial impact assessment of PFRS 9 and assessed that it will impact its methodology and measurement of credit losses as well on the classification and measurement of financial assets.
+The Group performed its initial impact assessment of PFRS 9 and assessed that it will impact its methodology and measurement of credit losses as well as its classification and measurement of financial assets.
 There is no impact to the classification and measurement of its financial liabilities.